AP source: Titans have 2 new positives, none for rest of NFL

 The Titans' outbreak is now at 20 cases, with 18 positive tests returned since Tuesday.

-The results from around the rest of the league come after the NFL postponed the Patriots' game at Kansas City from Sunday to either Monday or Tuesday.
+The results from around the rest of the league come as the NFL postponed the Patriots' game at Kansas City to Monday night.
 New England starting quarterback Cam Newton and Chiefs practice squad quarterback Jordan Ta’amu were both added to the COVID-19 reserve list Saturday.

 The person spoke the AP on condition of anonymity Sunday because neither the NFL nor the Titans had announced the latest results.